rwparry/FH-Training-App-JQM/README.md

-# FeedHenry jQuery Mobile Tutorial - v2
+# FeedHenry jQuery Mobile Tutorial - Getting to v2

 ## Overview
 In this tutorial we will: